Deltares-research/LOCKGATE5/docs/source/sensitivity-analysis.rst

 .. image:: ../images/Test_2.png

 As the figure shows, reducing the width of the channel also reduces the peak in head difference over the gate.
-Reason for this is, a smaller channel results in a larger wave height of the translatory wave.
+Reason for this is, a smaller channel results in a larger wave height of the translatory wave in the gate recess.
 At the same time it can be seen that the influence of the numerical instability increases.
 This effect is reduced for a wider channel, because the waveheight of the translatory wave is less sensitive.

 Width of the vertical opening
 --------------------------------